datavis-tech/reactive-model/README.md

 }, "fullName");
 ```

-Once the reactive functions and input property values are defined, the changes will automatically propagate on the next animation frame.
+When input properties are defined, the changes will automatically propagate through the data flow graph of reactive functions on the next animation frame.
 However, to force synchronous propagation of changes, we can call the following function.

 ```javascript
 ReactiveModel.digest();